Jiaha0-Zhang/Steam_Store_Project/README.md

 # Steam_Store_Project

 ## Introduction
-This is a website written in massive html and css, supplemented by Javascript, and also utilizes libraries including JQuery and bootstrap that emulates the steam gaming platform store.
+This is a website written in massive HTML and CSS, supplemented by JavaScript, and also utilizes libraries including JQuery and Bootstrap that emulate the Steam gaming platform store.

 Note: The rotating images and illustrations on the site are not up-to-date and are only intended to enrich the content of the website.

 ## Webpages